m-wojnar/reinforced-lib/docs/source/index.rst

 **Reinforced-lib** is a Python library designed to support research and prototyping using reinforcement learning (RL) algorithms.
 The library can serve as a simple solution with ready to use RL workflows as well as an expandable framework with programmable behaviour.
-Thanks to the functional implementation of the library's core, we can provide full access to the JAX's jit functionality, which boosts the agent's performance significantly.
+Thanks to the functional implementation of the library's core, we can provide full access to JAX's JIT functionality, which boosts the agent's performance significantly.

 .. code-block:: python